mrjbanksy/change_tower_execution_path/README.md

 Ansible Tower should already be installed by the time this role is called.
 This role can be included at the end of the Tower install playbook.

-Set tower_user_password.
-I recommend setting it in a Vault encrypted file and then referencing it within 'defaults/main.yml', for example:
+Provide tower_user_password.
+I recommend setting it in a Vault encrypted file and then passing it to the role like in the example playbook below.

-'tower_user_password: "{{ vaulted_tower_user_password }}"'

 Role Variables
 --------------